liuxin0824/DEG_rebuttal/README.md

 Considering that NORA 1.5 employs preference specified for large model for DPO rather than rewards, VLA-RFT requires several action-labeled trajectories for both wm training and rewards, we following your suggestions, comparing DEG with robodopamine.
 In addition, a contemporary Related work of robodopamine, roboreward, is also introduced as an additional baseline.
 These two are both large model-based reward design methods which can be easily decoupled from VLA, and they only require a few action-free videos for finetuning (or no requirements), making them more suitable for comparison.

-The comparison between DEG and roboreward is shown below, where DEG performs better across all reward-free tasks.
+The comparison between DEG and roboreward on reward-free tasks is shown below, where DEG performs better across all reward-free tasks.
 |Task|Roboreward|DEG|
 |-|-|-|
 |button-press|0.20|**1.00**|